 With farsightedness, or hyperopia, additional effort is required to focus both at a distance and near.
 This can be difficult, resulting in eyestrain or headaches, or possible blurred vision.

 Astigmatism is a condition where the front surface of the eye is not round like a basketball, but shaped more like a football.
 All images are indistinct or blurred.
-Am I Presbyopic?